jreinhardt/bolttools/doc/blt_spec_0_3.rst

 A BOLTS repository is directory structure with a certain layout.
 It contains all the data and metadata.
-The root directory contains at least a "data" directory that contains the backend independent data, plus optionally a number of database directories with data that can be used by a backend_.
+The root directory contains at least a "data" directory with the backend independent data in blt-file_, plus optionally a number of database directories with data that can be used by a backend_.
 See list-of-databases_ for details.

 The data directory
 ==================

-The data directory contains a number of blt-files_, one for each collection_.
+The data directory contains a number of blt-file_, one for each collection_.
-These files contain most of the backend independent information about the parts in the repository.
+These files contain the backend independent information about the parts in the repository.

 .. _database: